EDI2XML

 The implementation of the EDI system must be combined with several factors in order to be successful: adequate users training, proper implementation plan, and establishment of an emergency procedure.

-For a small to medium-size enterprises, EDI integration is a good deal.
+For small to medium-sized enterprises, EDI integration is a good deal.
 An Electronic Data Interchange (EDI) capable enterprise retains an important customer or supplier and have a lot of opportunities to enter into new contracts with large companies.

 cta_edi2xml